-Noise Sources Relevant Standard for Assessment External Target Levels Standard from which target levels are derived

-11000001110111 Day time: World Health

-L Aeg[16hours] =50 - Organisation

-55dB[to achieve Guidelines for

-Calculation of Road Traffic internal noise levels Community Noise

-Noise of 40-45 dB] 1999 BS8233:1999

-1998 [CTRN] Night time: Sound insulation and

-Design Manual for Roads and L Aeq[8hours] = 40 - 45dB noise reduction for

-Road Traffic Bridges 1994 [to achieve internal buildings

-Rail Traffic Calculation of Railway Noise 1995 [CRN] noise levels of 30 - 35 dB] World Health Organisation Guidelines for Community Noise 1999 BS8233:1999 Sound insulation and noise reduction for buildings Industrial or Commercial Noise BS4142:1997 is a method of rating industrial or commercial noise.
-Rating Level - Background Noise Level [LA90] < 5dB BS4142:1997 Method for rating industrial noise affecting mixed residential and industrial areas Construction/ Demolition Sites The Control of Pollution Act 1974 BS5228:Code of practice for noise and vibration control Generally construction site noise is controlled by controlling the hours of operation of the site.
+Noise Sources Relevant Standard for Assessment Target Levels Standard from which target levels are derived Road Traffic Calculation of Road Traffic Noise 1998 [CRTN] Design Manual for Roads and Bridges 1994 Day time: LA {eq[16hours]} =50 - 55dB [to achieve internal noise levels of 40-45 dB] World Health Organisation Guidelines for Community Noise 1999 BS8233:2014 Sound insulation and noise reduction for buildings Rail Traffic Calculation of Railway Noise 1995 [CRN] Night time: LA {eq[8hours]} = 40 - 45dB [to achieve internal noise levels of 30 - 35 dB] World Health Organisation Guidelines for Community Noise 1999 BS8233:2014 Sound insulation and noise reduction for buildings Industrial or Commercial Noise BS4142:2014 is a method of rating industrial or commercial sound.
+Assessments of impacts (Section 11) The greater the difference between the background level and the rating level, the greater the impact of the specific sound. >= +5dB is likely to be an adverse impact depending on the context BS4142: 2014 Method for rating industrial and commercial sound Construction/ Demolition Sites The Control of Pollution Act 1974 BS5228:Code of practice for noise and vibration control Generally construction site noise is controlled by controlling the hours of operation of the site.
 However if necessary, noise levels will be determined by Annex E of the code of practice.
-BS5228:2009Code of practice for noise and vibration control Wind Turbines ETSU-R- 97 Not covered by this guidance ETSU-R-97 Fan, air conditioning units, ventilation systems etc. Noise Rating Curves Internal Noise levels: NR25 BS8233:1999 Sound insulation and noise reduction for buildings
+BS5228:2009 Code of practice for noise and vibration control